-- Arrangements with classroom teachers before or after school. - A limited number of academic labs are available during Cavalier Time - Students identified as struggling by the teacher and administration will be required to attend academic tutoring during Cavalier Time.
+- Arrangements with classroom teacher for before or after school. - A limited number of academic labs are available during FAST periods - Students identified as struggling by the teacher and administration will be required to attend academic tutoring during FAST.

 ASSEMBLIES

 Our assemblies are designed to be positive, relevant and educational; while recognizing the hard work, talents, and achievements of our classmates and community.
 Assemblies are scheduled periodically throughout the year and students, present at school, are expected to attend.